A Love Letter to Canyonlands National Park

-When I was 17-years-old, I packed up my parent’s minivan and headed west with three girlfriends, determined to see what was beyond Wisconsin.
+When I was 17-years-old, I packed up my parents’ minivan and headed west with three girlfriends, determined to see what was beyond my home state of Wisconsin.

-Fast forward a few years (too many to share) and I’m back, flying over the Colorado River in a six-seater Cessna, staring down at Canyonlands National Park and Cataract Canyon where I’ve just spent the last week exploring.
+Fast forward nearly a decade, and I’m back, flying over the Colorado River in a six-seater Cessna, staring down at Canyonlands National Park and Cataract Canyon where I’ve just spent the last week exploring.
 I think I spot the entrance to Dark Canyon and make out what has to be Big Drop II.
 I see the Doll House to my left and the stretch of river that was bypassed when we hopped on land to hike the Loop.
 I’m smiling.
-I’m a Californian now, but I just fell in love with Utah all over again.
+I just fell in love with Utah (this time in Canyonlands) all over again.

 A week earlier I had arrived in Moab, a Mecca for all things outdoorsy, in the southeastern corner of the state.
-I came specifically for the rafting and hiking and hooked up with OARS, which promised both in one trip.
-I was excited about rafting 96 miles of the Colorado River and accessing remote trails along the way, typically hard to reach by any other means.
+I came specifically for a Cataract Canyon rafting trip, a 96-mile, multi-day adventure down the Colorado River, which promised exciting whitewater, epic hiking and back door access to some of the most remote areas of Canyonlands.

-At lunch on the second day, we reached Lathrop Ruins, our first hike.
-A 15-minute jaunt through the bright green, weedy Tamarisk trees lead to Anasazi ruins, including pictographs and an abandoned granary, which the Pueblo people who first inhabited the area created to store their surplus of crops and grains.
+At lunch on the second day, we reached Lathrop Ruins, our first side hike.
+A 15-minute jaunt through the bright green, weedy Tamarisk trees lead to ancient sites, including pictographs and an abandoned granary, which the Pueblo people who first inhabited the area created to store their surplus of crops and grains.

 Day three began with the Loop hike, an approximately one-mile, moderate trail that goes straight up about 500 feet with great views at the top, then straight down with some tricky foot maneuvering.
 While we hiked, the boats kept rowing to pick us up on the other side.
 We bypassed four miles of the river, but it was well worth it for the chance to peer down into the layered canyon walls we were living among for the week.

 We then headed off to the confluence of the Colorado and Green Rivers where you reach a sign-in box for groups to write-in the various camps they’ll be staying at throughout the trip.
-Sign-up is voluntary, but also an unspoken rule of the river.
-We all had our fingers crossed for plan A and were thrilled when the guides came back and shouted, “Winning!” — our motto for the rest of the trip.
-We were now set up perfectly to hike the Doll House, as well as Dark Canyon.
+Sign-up is voluntary, but also an unspoken rule of the river, according to the guides.
+We were all stoked when our Plan A was confirmed, which meant we’d be set up perfectly to hike the Doll House, as well as Dark Canyon, the following days.

 Day four was going to be epic.
-Not only were we hiking the six-mile Doll House trail into the remote Maze District of Canyonlands, we were also running a good chunk of the trip’s Class III-IV rapids.
+Not only were we hiking the six-mile Doll House trail into the remote Maze District of Canyonlands, we were also running a good chunk of the trip’s free-flowing Class III-IV whitewater.

-We could have spent the entire day up there, but after an hour of exploring we had to get back for lunch and gear up for the rapids ahead, including some big plunges, literally called Big Drop I, II and III.
+We could have spent the entire day up there, but after an hour of exploring we had to get back for lunch and gear up for the rapids ahead, including some big plunges, literally called the Big Drops.

 The following day brought more rapids, which I took on in a ducky after successfully kayaking the first day’s rapids.
 Lower Imperial got the best of me and my paddle partner and we took our first official “swim.”
 Luckily, we made it through laughing and unscathed.
-But I wasn’t as excited about the rapids on day five as I was about Dark Canyon, a hike that hasn’t been accessible for at least eight years due to low water levels and impassable debris.
+But I wasn’t as excited about the rapids on day five as I was about Dark Canyon, a hike that the guides said hadn’t been accessible for more than five seasons due to low water levels and impassable debris.

-As we pulled up to the boat take out the next day a sadness came over me like I was saying good bye to an old friend.
-Planes arrived to take us out of the canyon and, as we flew over the Colorado River back to Moab, I couldn’t help but think about all the people out there who haven’t gotten a chance to see anything like this before—to experience the awe of Utah and fall in love with places like Canyonlands.
+As we pulled up to the take out the next day a sadness came over me like I was saying good bye to an old friend.
+Planes arrived to take us out of the canyon and, as we flew over the Colorado River back to Moab, I couldn’t help but think about all the people out there who haven’t had the chance to see anything like this before—to experience the awe of Utah and fall in love with places like Canyonlands.
 Maybe this will inspire them to go.